 Quashing means to abate, overthrow, or to dismiss it or to make it completely void.
 Normally, quashing of an FIR (First Information Report) in the criminal proceedings means completely discontinuing the process of the legal proceedings that are in process.

-High Court can exercise its powers under section 482 of Code of Criminal Procedure,1973(herein referred to as CrPc) to quash the false FIR where the criminal proceeding is manifestly attended mala fide with an ulterior motive for wreaking revenge on accused due to any personal grudge.
+High Court can exercise its powers under Section 528 of the BNSS, 2023 (formerly Section 482 of the Code of Criminal Procedure, 1973) to quash the false FIR where the criminal proceeding is manifestly attended mala fide with an ulterior motive for wreaking revenge on accused due to any personal grudge.

 “Saving of inherent powers of High Court Nothing in this Code shall be deemed to limit or affect the inherent powers of the High Court to make such orders as may be necessary to give effect to any order under this Code, or to prevent abuse of the process of any Court or otherwise to secure the ends of justice.”